kalim-git/Deloitte-Data-Analytics-Virtual-Internship/Task II/README.md

    `=IF(ABS(C2) <= 10, "Fair", IF(ABS(C2) <= 20, "Unfair", "Highly Discriminative"))`

-4. Saved and submitted the updated file named **`Equality Table Updated.xlsx`** with the classification applied to all job roles.
+4. Saved and submitted the updated file named <a href="https://github.com/kalim-git/Deloitte-Data-Analytics-Virtual-Internship/blob/main/Task%20II/Task%205%20Equality%20Table%20-%20Updated.xlsx">**`Equality Table Updated.xlsx`**<a/> with the classification applied to all job roles.
--<a href="https://github.com/kalim-git/Deloitte-Data-Analytics-Virtual-Internship/blob/main/Task%20II/Task%205%20Equality%20Table%20-%20Updated.xlsx">Updated Dataset<a/>